logancorrea/Portfolio/Applied Data Visualization/README.md

 ![Fault Lines](/Applied%20Data%20Visualization/Images/faults.png)

-Figure 3.
-This map overlays fault lines on a population density heatmap of Utah.
-Darker red areas represent higher population densities, concentrated along the Wasatch Front, which aligns closely with major fault lines.
+<sub>**Figure 3.** This map overlays fault lines on a population density heatmap of Utah.
+Darker red areas represent higher population densities, concentrated along the Wasatch Front, which aligns closely with major fault lines.</sub>

 Sediment liquefaction poses a significant risk in Utah, particularly along the Wasatch Front, where loose, water-saturated sediments are prevalent.
 During an earthquake, the intense shaking can cause these sediments to lose their strength and behave like a liquid temporarily.
 This phenomenon is most likely to occur in areas with shallow water tables and unconsolidated sands and silts, conditions common in valley regions such as the Salt Lake Valley.
 Liquefaction can lead to severe ground deformation, sinking, or tilting of structures, and the failure of buried utilities, exacerbating the damage caused by an earthquake.
 The high population density and concentration of critical infrastructure in liquefaction-prone areas heighten the potential for economic loss and human impact, underscoring the need for robust land-use planning and construction practices to mitigate this hazard.
 The visualization below shows the liquefaction risk of houses within the Salt Lake Valley.

 ![Liquefaction Risk](/Applied%20Data%20Visualization/Images/liquefaction.png)

-Figure 4.
-This map illustrates the liquefaction risk for housing units across Salt Lake County, with darker red shades indicating higher liquefaction potential.
-The highest-risk areas are concentrated along the valley floor, aligning with densely populated regions and highlighting vulnerabilities to seismic activity.
+<sub>**Figure 4.** This map illustrates the liquefaction risk for housing units across Salt Lake County, with darker red shades indicating higher liquefaction potential.
+The highest-risk areas are concentrated along the valley floor, aligning with densely populated regions and highlighting vulnerabilities to seismic activity.</sub>

 ### Building Risks
 Older buildings in Utah, particularly those constructed before the adoption of modern seismic building codes in 1975, are highly susceptible to damage during earthquakes.
 Many of these pre-1975 structures are built with unreinforced masonry (URM), which lacks the flexibility and reinforcement needed to withstand intense seismic shaking.
 This design flaw makes them prone to cracking, partial collapse, or even total failure, posing significant risks to occupants and bystanders.
 Along the Wasatch Front, a substantial number of schools, commercial buildings, and historic landmarks were built before this critical regulatory change, heightening the vulnerability of these communities.
 Retrofitting these older buildings with seismic reinforcements, such as steel braces, shear walls, and improved foundations, is essential to reduce the risk of widespread damage and casualties during a seismic event.
 The treemap below shows that Salt Lake City, Murray, and Midvale are particularly vulnerable due to the majority of their homes being constructed before 1975.

 [![Housing Risk](/Applied%20Data%20Visualization/Images/treemap.png)](https://logancorrea.github.io/Portfolio/Applied%20Data%20Visualization/Images/treemap.html "Click for Interactivity")

-Figure 5.
-This treemap shows housing units in Salt Lake County cities, categorized by construction year.
+<sub>**Figure 5.** This treemap shows housing units in Salt Lake County cities, categorized by construction year.
 In Salt Lake City, the majority of houses were built before 1975, indicating higher vulnerability to earthquake damage.
-In contrast, other cities, such as Sandy and South Jordan, have a greater proportion of newer, less vulnerable homes built after 1975.
+In contrast, other cities, such as Sandy and South Jordan, have a greater proportion of newer, less vulnerable homes built after 1975.</sub>

 ## Preparing for the Worst
 ### Lessons from Other Regions